WebAhead/css-workshop/README.md

 ### Analysis

 The rule opens with a selector .
 This selects the HTML element that we are going to style.
-In this case we are styling level one headings (`<h1>`).

 We then have a set of curly braces { }.
 Inside those will be one or more declarations, which take the form of property and value pairs.
 Each pair specifies a property of the element(s) we are selecting, then a value that we'd like to give the property.

-Before the colon, we have the property, and after the colon, the value.
+Before the colon, we have the property, and after the colon, the value `color: blue`.
 CSS properties have different allowable values, depending on which property is being specified.
 In our example, we have the color property, which can take various color [values](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#Color).

 ## CSS syntax and selectors